parikshitkumar1/Rock_Paper_Scissors_Classification_Web_App/README.md

 ```python
 $ streamlit run rps.py
 ```
-## or simply check it out here: https://uwu-rps.herokuapp.com/
+## or, check it out here: https://uwu-rps.herokuapp.com/

 ## Extra Requirements
 Resnet Model based on The "PyTorch for Deep Learning" tutorials from freeCodeCamp.org and Jovian.ai</br> </br>